Inapproximability of Counting Independent Sets in Linear Hypergraphs: Reduction from 2-spin systems

 \end{proof}

 Our goal then boils down to showing the inapproximability of the constructed $2$-spin system.
 To establish this, we invoke the following celebrated result by Sly and Sun \cite{SS14}, which connects the so-called non-uniqueness property of any general anti-ferromagnetic $2$-spin system with computational hardness.
-Denote by $\mathbb{T}_{\Delta}$ the infinite $\Delta$-regular tree, and by $\hat{\mathbb{T}}_{\Delta}$ the infinite $(\Delta-1)$-ary tree. \begin{theorem}[\cite{SS14}] For any nondegenerate homogeneous anti-ferromagnetic $2$-spin system with interaction matrix ${\bm B}$ on $\Delta$-regular graphs that lies in the $\mathbb{T}_{\Delta}$ non-uniqueness region, the partition function is $\NP$-hard to approximate, even within a factor of $2^{cn}$ for some constant $c({\bm B},\Delta)>0$. \end{theorem}
+Denote by $\mathbb{T}_{\Delta}$ the infinite $\Delta$-regular tree, and by $\hat{\mathbb{T}}_{\Delta}$ the infinite $(\Delta-1)$-ary tree. \begin{theorem}[\cite{SS14}] For any nondegenerate homogeneous anti-ferromagnetic $2$-spin system specified by the interaction matrix $\bm{B}$ and the external field $\bm{h}$ on $\Delta$-regular graphs that lies in the $\mathbb{T}_{\Delta}$ non-uniqueness region, the partition function is $\NP$-hard to approximate, even within a factor of $2^{cn}$ for some constant $c>0$ depending on $\Delta$ and the spin system. \end{theorem}

 We remark that uniqueness/non-uniqueness regions for $\mathbb{T}_{\Delta}$ coincide with those for $\hat{\mathbb{T}}_{\Delta}$.
 However, $(\Delta-1)$-ary trees are more convenient to handle, so we move to $\hat{\mathbb{T}}_{\Delta}$ onwards.
-It is known that $\hat{\mathbb{T}}_{\Delta}$ (non-)uniqueness corresponds to the solutions of the standard tree recursion on the ratio of the Gibbs measure, namely $\mu_v(0)/\mu_v(1)$.
+It is known that the $\hat{\mathbb{T}}_{\Delta}$ (non-)uniqueness region can be characterised by the solutions of the standard tree recursion formula on the ratio of the marginal probability of the root induced by the Gibbs measure.
 The following lemma, originally due to Martinelli, Sinclair and Weitz \cite[Section 6.2]{martinelli2007fast}, characterises these solutions. \begin{lemma}[{\cite[Lemma 7]{GSV16}}] For $\Delta\geq 3$ and an anti-ferromagnetic $2$-spin system specified by (\ref{equ:2spin-interaction}), consider the system of equations